 Use IAM roles and permissions to manage access and permissions to your Compute Engine resources.

 Compute Engine resources

-Find Compute Engine pricing along with discounts, benchmarks, zonal resources, release notes and more.
+Find Compute Engine pricing along with discounts, benchmarks, zonal resources, release notes, and more.

-Explore what you can build on GCP
+Explore what you can build on Google Cloud

 Find out how to migrate and modernize workloads on Google’s global, secure, and reliable infrastructure.

 Compute Engine provides tools to help you bring your existing applications to the cloud.
 You can have your applications running on Compute Engine within minutes while your data migrates transparently in the background.
 Bring your existing applications from your physical servers, VMware vSphere, Amazon EC2, or Azure VMs.

 Process petabytes of genomic data in seconds with Compute Engine and our high performance computing solution.
 Our scalable and flexible infrastructure enables research to continue without disruptions.
 Competitive pricing and discounts help you stay within budget to convert ideas into discoveries, hypotheses into cures, and inspirations into products.

 You can run your Windows-based applications either by bringing your own licenses and running them in Compute Engine sole-tenant nodes or using a license-included image.
 After you migrate to Google Cloud, optimize or modernize your license usage to achieve your business goals.
 Take advantage of the many benefits available to virtual machine instances such as reliable storage options, the speed of the Google network, and autoscaling.